splunk/splunk-sdk-javascript/README.md

 ## Documentation

-* Reference documentation can be found [here][refdocs]
-* Conceptual documentation, tutorials and HOWTOs can be found at the Splunk [Dev Portal][devportal]
+* For API reference documentation, go [here][refdocs].
+* For conceptual and how-to documentation and tutorials, see the [Splunk Developer Portal][devportal].

 ### Changelog

-The file `CHANGELOG.md` in the root of the repository contains a description of changes for each version of the SDK.
-You can also find it online at:
+The `CHANGELOG.md` file contains a description of changes for each version of the SDK.
+You can find this file in the root of the SDK repository, and online at:

 * https://github.com/splunk/splunk-sdk-javascript/blob/master/CHANGELOG.md